gurnec/btcrecover/docs/INSTALL.md

 ### Wallet Installation Requirements ###

-Locate your wallet type in the list below, and follow the instructions in the sections indicated for your wallet.
+Locate your wallet type in the list below, and follow the instructions for only the sections listed next to your wallet.

 **Note** that for Armory wallets, you must have Armory 0.92.x or later installed on the computer where you run *btcrecover*.